Denubis/KI-Summercamp-2025/course-state.md

 - [TO MAP: Other dependencies]

 ## Open Questions for Next Chat
+1. [ ] Specific epistemological boundaries for each Week 1 session
-1. [ ] What German-specific confabulation example for Session 5?
+2. [ ] German-specific confabulation example for Session 5
-2. [ ] Should Advanced Week include homework?
+3. [ ] Should Advanced Week include homework?
-3. [ ] Project work vs continued instruction for Advanced Friday?
+4. [ ] Project work vs continued instruction for Advanced Friday?
-4. [ ] How to handle mixed expertise in same session?
+5. [ ] How to handle mixed expertise in same session?
-5. [ ] Specific boundaries for Sessions 3, 4, 6, 7, 8?

-## Design Principles to Maintain
+6. [ ] Complete boundary definitions for all Advanced Week sessions
+7. [ ] Productive failure triggers for each defined boundary

+## Decisions from This Session
+- **2025-01-11-meta-framework.md**: Single course-state file with refactor principle
+- **2025-01-11-week1-sequence.md**: Interleaved theory/practice with progressive boundaries
+- **Key insight**: Exercises probe edges to define shape (not teaching to center)
+- **Grimoire concept**: Shared prompt collection as continuous documentation
 - Productive failure over success theater
 - Observable behavior over internal states
 - Process documentation over outcome focus